-ARGOCD_ENABLE_GRPC_TIME_HISTOGRAM(v1.8+)- environment variable that enables collecting RPC performance metrics.
-Enable it if you need to troubleshoot performance issue.
-Note: metric is expensive to both query and store!
+ARGOCD_ENABLE_GRPC_TIME_HISTOGRAM- environment variable that enables collecting RPC performance metrics.
+Enable it if you need to troubleshoot performance issues.
+Note: This metric is expensive to both query and store!

 argocd_app_k8s_request_total- number of k8s requests per application.
 The number of fallback Kubernetes API queries - useful to identify which application has a resource with non-preferred version and causes performance issues.

-argocd-server is stateless and probably least likely to cause issues.
+argocd-server is stateless and probably the least likely to cause issues.
 To ensure there is no downtime during upgrades, consider increasing the number of replicas to

 argocd-dex-server uses an in-memory database, and two or more instances would have inconsistent data.